paypal/squbs/docs/bootstrap.md

 ## Well Known Actors

-Well known actors are just [Akka actors](http://doc.akka.io/docs/akka/2.3.13/scala/actors.html) as defined by the [Akka documentation](http://doc.akka.io/docs/akka/2.3.13/scala.html).
+Well known actors are just [pekko actors](http://doc.pekko.io/docs/pekko/2.3.13/scala/actors.html) as defined by the [pekko documentation](http://doc.pekko.io/docs/pekko/2.3.13/scala.html).
 They are started by a supervisor actor that is created for each cube.
 The supervisor carries the name of the cube.
 Therefore any well known actor has a path of
 /&lt;CubeName&gt;/&lt;ActorName&gt; and can be looked up using the ActorSelection call under /user/&lt;CubeName&gt;/&lt;ActorName&gt;.

 A well known actor can be started as a singleton actor or with a router.
 To declare a well known actor as a router,
 add:
     with-router = true
 in the actor declaration.
-Router, dispatcher, and mailbox configuration for well known actors are done in reference.conf or application.conf following the Akka documentation.
+Router, dispatcher, and mailbox configuration for well known actors are done in reference.conf or application.conf following the pekko documentation.

 Following is a sample cube declaration META-INF/squbs-meta.conf declaring a well known actor: